ttimbers/nbgrader_r_demo/README.md

 *note - thanks to https://github.com/sagemathinc/cocalc/wiki/nbgrader for suggestions on how to modify the config file to work with R!*

-3. specify the “exchange” directory to be `/tmp/exchange`
+3. "refresh" the “exchange” directory:
 ```
 # remove existing directory, so we can start fresh for demo purposes
 rm -rf /tmp/exchange